stirtrek/stirtrek.github.io/source/Registration/index.md

 <div class="icon-hr"></div>

 Tickets for Stir Trek 2020 will go on sale Thursday, February 27th.
 Tickets will be $150 each.
-Watch this page and the homepage for a registration link in the future.
+We use Eventbrite to sell our tickets, and you can find our [event page here](https://stirtrek2020.eventbrite.com/).

 <br/>